Côtes-d'Armor: History

+French Revolution

 Côtes-du-Nord was one of the original 83 departments created on 4 March 1790 following the French Revolution.
 It was made up from the near entirety of the ancient Pays de Saint-Brieuc, most of historical Trégor, the eastern half of Cornouaille, and the north-western part of the former diocese of Saint-Malo.
+The area had been part of the Province of Brittany before 1790.

+World War II

+During the Second World War, Côtes-d'Armor was occupied by the Nazis and was the site of French Resistance operations, such as Operation Samwest, around the time of the Normandy landings.

+Post-War

-On February 27, 1990, the name was changed to Côtes-d'Armor: the French word côtes means "coasts" and ar mor is "the sea" in Breton.
+On 27 February 1990, the name was changed to Côtes-d'Armor; the name is a portmanteau of the French word côtes means "coasts" and ar mor is "the sea" in Breton.
 The name also recalls that of the Roman province of Armorica ("the coastal region").